Film run-time: 16 minutes | Starring Grace Glowicki, Ben Petrie, Andrew Chown

 In romance as in other aspects of life, confidence and certainty breeds a goodwill that enables such arrangements to flourish.
 What is most well-illustrated here, however, is just how pernicious the opposite could be, where one misstep can lead to more consequential faux pas.
 Robert’s self-gratifying need for assurance produces an exactly opposite measure: he has poetically received the assurance that he had so sought, but it is an assurance of dissolution and not the devotion that he had wished for.

-Simultaneously, there is an exploration of the dynamics of friendship and relationship that blurs the distinction between the two, positioning Robert’s line of questioning into a more justifiable bracket.
-When the range of actions permissible within a union is ill-defined, the room for fallacious assumptions widens, and the possibility of strife increases.
-In a passionate embrace and exchange of affection with Adam, Liv embodies this quality of ambiguity, effectively a glimpse of Robert’s incubated uncertainty.
+Simultaneously, there is an exploration of the blurred distinction between friendship and relationship, positioning Robert’s line of questioning into a more justified bracket.
+When the range of actions permissible within a union is ill-defined, the room for fallacious assumptions widens, increasing the possibility of strife.
+In a passionate embrace and exchange of affection with Adam, Liv embodies this quality of ambiguity, effectively a glimpse into Robert’s incubated uncertainty.

-As the couple’s confrontation reaches a critical point, there is a notable shift in relational standing and a hypocritical sortie of words.
-Ironically, as Liv sets out to deconstruct Robert’s reductionist perturbation, she herself has committed to a reductionist viewpoint that demeans, perhaps for maximum punitive effect.
+As the couple’s confrontation reaches criticality, there is a notable shift in relational standing and a hypocritical sortie of words.
+Ironically, as Liv set out to deconstruct Robert’s reductionist perturbation, she herself has committed to a reductionist viewpoint that demeans, perhaps for maximum punitive effect.
 In portraying both sides as being responsible for the other’s well-being and worse nature, the film is an acute consideration of the shared need for accommodation, lest an ignominious sundering follow.